 In the summer of 2009 we were contacted by the organisers of Shout – Birmingham’s Festival of Gay, Lesbian, Bisexual and Trans culture, and invited to take part as one of Birmingham’s few gay sports groups.
 Participation in the Shout festival has proved to be our springboard to greater things.
 Funding from the festival and from Badminton England enabled us to publicise the group and to employ the services of our coach, Tony, thereby helping us to reach a much greater potential audience and allowing us to be able to offer the facilities for gay and lesbian people to take up and enjoy this great sport.

-If you’re a gay badminton player in the Midlands, or would like to be, we hope you will come and join us.
+If you’re an LGBT badminton player in the Midlands, or would like to be, we hope you will come and join us.